Prison

 Financial hardship and prison

-Once you are in prison it can be very difficult to manage and keep up to date with your financial obligations.
 You won’t have access to the internet and contact with the outside world is limited to monitored phone calls and letters.
 It can be hard to access paperwork, such as identity documents or bank statements.

-It is really important to take some practical steps to manage your financial situation BEFORE you go to prison.
+It’s really important to take some practical steps to manage your financial situation BEFORE you go to prison.

-What to do BEFORE you go to prison.
+What to do BEFORE you go to prison

 01